devcontrol/vboxmanager/README.md

 ## Contribution

 Tests and bugfixes and ideas can be subbmited to [github](https://github.com/devcontrol/vboxmanager/issues) issue or via email to: clemo|at|cbcode.at
-feel free to send me your pull request, if you implemented a new feacher.
+feel free to send me a pull request, if you implemented a new feacher.